aegiacometti/netor/docs/use_cases.rst

     }

+**send messages with slack**

+Edit and try the playbook "backup-msg-slack.yml".
+After the backup you will receive a message in Slack telling you so.
+This is just an example of what you can do with chatOps.

-Finally, check the project pages because this is only an intro... there are thousands of cool stuff to do
+Finally, check the respective project pages because this is only an intro... there are thousands of cool stuff to do.